Why Bodywork for Peace?

 Are there any medical conditions that would make massage or bodywork inadvisable?

 Yes.
 That's why it's imperative that, before you begin your session, you answer general questions about your health.
 It is very important that you inform me of any health problems or medications you are taking as some are contraindicated for massage.
 Recent injuries, surgeries, heart, lung, skin, and chronic issues are of particular concern.

 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
-Depending on the condition, approval from your doctor may be required.
+Please mention possible concerns while scheduling.